VoltacceptYT/DrifterDocs-JavaEdition/README.md

 ## Features

 - **Enhanced Security with Encrypted Text Documents:** DrifterDocs uses robust encryption algorithms to protect sensitive information.
 Each `.drifterdoc` file is encrypted upon saving.
-Encryption strength is configurable.

 - **Visually Appealing Themes:** Choose from a selection of pre-set themes designed for readability and visual comfort.